kobotoolbox/docs/source/library_locking.md

 Assume an XLSForm containing valid locking features is imported:
 - If imported as a `block`, then all traces of locking are excluded and/or stripped from the asset.
 This results in a `block` asset that will be equivalent to the same form uploaded without any locking features;
 - If imported as a `survey` (imported through the __Projects__ section) or `template` then all locks are intact:
-  - If, from within the form-builder:
+  - If, from within the formbuilder:
     - a question is added to the library, then all locks are stripped from the new `question` asset
     - a group of questions is added to the library as a `block`, then all locks are stripped
-  - If a `template` is created _from_ the locked `survey` asset, then that `template` will inherit all the locks the `survey` had (but since it is a template, you are able to edit the contents in the form-builder),
+  - If a `template` is created _from_ the locked `survey` asset, then that `template` will inherit all the locks the `survey` had (but since it is a template, you are able to edit the contents in the formbuilder),
   - If a `survey` is created _from_ a locked `template`, the survey will inherit all the locks that the `template` had

 | Original Asset Type | Process                 | Resulting Asset's Status |